mozilla/frost/README.md

 ## Test Config

-pytest-services add the optional `--config` cli option for passing in a custom config file.
+pytest-services adds an optional `--config` cli option for passing in a custom config file specific to tests within pytest-services.

-Example config in repo (`config.yaml.example`):
+The example config in repo (`config.yaml.example`):
 ```
 exemptions:
   - test_name: test_ec2_instance_has_required_tags